Overview and Scrutiny

 You can also find the full terms of reference for each scrutiny Committee on the Constitution page.

 Better Scrutiny means better services for local people

 This Council, like other councils up and down the country, must have a Scrutiny function.
 This is a way that backbench and Opposition councillors who are not part of the decision-making Leadership Team can hold those decision makers to account, identify service improvements and develop policy.

 Scrutiny can be done in a wide variety of ways.
-It can happen at formal Scrutiny Committee meetings, in informal working groups, inquiry-type meetings or through information-gathering exercises such as residents panels or focus groups.
-A lot of the most effective Scrutiny work, especially when it comes to identifying service or policy improvements which benefit residents, happens in these less formal settings.
+It can happen at formal Scrutiny Committee meetings, in informal working groups, inquiry-type meetings or through information-gathering exercises such as residents’ panels or focus groups.
+A lot of the most effective Scrutiny work, especially identifying service or policy improvements which benefit residents, happens in these less formal settings.

 The Council is keen to strengthen scrutiny and give it a focus on where it can make a real difference, following-up on what matters most to local people.

 The lessons from Grenfell are at the heart of the Council Plan and vision for a Greener, Safer, Fairer Borough and also features prominently in the scrutiny work programme.
 Scrutiny of the Grenfell recovery takes place through the overarching Overview and Scrutiny Committee and through all four new Select Committees in line with their theme – for example housing issues will be considered by Housing and Communities Select Committee, and health and wellbeing issues by the Adult Social Care and Health Select Committee.